bartwc/SoftwareSystems/4-uml/README_and_REPORT.md

 When the image is not visually clear enough, the Surgeon can proceed to take a step on the High-Dose X-Ray Pedal.
 By doing so, the Action Logic differs from Sequence Diagram for Low-Dose X-Ray by sending a command for High-Dose X-Ray command to the X-Ray Controller.
+4. The messages between Pedal Low Dose X-Ray and Pedal Mapper are made asynchronous given that there are no return messages intended.
+Likewise for the chain process to Action Logic and X-Ray Controller.
+The same applies for Pedal High Dose X-Ray to Pedal Mapper.

 ## Class Diagram for Database Data Model
 Use PlantUML to create the following two class diagrams for systems with one or two planes: